John Lewis: Honors

 Lewis was honored by having the 1997 sculpture by Thornton Dial, The Bridge, placed at Ponce de Leon Avenue and Freedom Park, Atlanta, dedicated to him by the artist.
 In 1999, Lewis was awarded the Wallenberg Medal from the University of Michigan in recognition of his courageous lifelong commitment to the defense of civil and human rights.
 In that same year, he received the Four Freedoms Award for the Freedom of Speech.

 In 2001, the John F. Kennedy Library Foundation awarded Lewis the Profile in Courage Award "for his extraordinary courage, leadership and commitment to civil rights".
-It is a lifetime achievement award and has been given out only twice, John Lewis and William Winter (in 2008).
+However, it was not the regular award, but rather a special Profile in Courage Award for Lifetime Achievement which has been given out only twice, John Lewis and William Winter (in 2008).
 The next year he was awarded the Spingarn Medal from the NAACP.